Skip to main content

 Sex hormones like testosterone and estrogen are powerful regulators of fat distribution and muscle mass, and their decline with age directly alters the body’s metabolic function.

 Understanding these specific hormonal influences allows for a targeted approach.
 Biochemical recalibration protocols are designed to address these documented imbalances.
-For instance, Testosterone Replacement Therapy (TRT) in men with clinically low levels can help restore and reduce visceral fat by directly addressing the hormonal deficit.
+For instance, Testosterone Replacement Therapy (TRT) in men with clinically low levels can help restore muscle mass and reduce visceral fat by directly addressing the hormonal deficit.

 In women, hormone therapy may be used to manage the symptoms of menopause, while specific interventions for PCOS can improve insulin sensitivity.
 The goal of these protocols is to restore the body’s internal signaling to a more optimal state, thereby creating a physiological environment where diet and exercise can once again produce the desired results.